hantwister/FakeDellOM/README.md

  Ultimately, the fake managed node responds with `7 + (7 << 16)`.
 If your intent is
  to test if OMSA restricts access to certain resources based on user rights, you might choose to change this value.

+As of May 31st 2016, there's also a response for taking advantage of an XXE.
+OMSA tries to filter malicious-looking URL requests, but doesn't seem to be as paranoid about data it gets back from a node being managed.

 ## What this is NOT
 This is not at all intended to help you manage your Dell servers, nor any other server.